epam/EPAM-AI-RUN-Marketplace/README.md

 * Configure and deploy all EPAM AI/Run™ for AWS Migration and Modernization application components by installing Helm Charts.
 * Integrate and configure Bedrock LLMs.

-Additionally, the EPAM AI/Run™ for AWS application supports the installation of supplementary applications that integrate with our system, such as AI TestMate.
+Additionally, the EPAM AI/Run™ for AWS application supports the installation of supplementary applications that integrate with our system, such as AI TestMateo or AICE.
 AI TestMate is an autonomous GenAI solution for automatic unit test generation, acting as a "virtual teammate" within the software development lifecycle (SDLC).
-It analyzes repositories, creates, and commits tests without manual intervention, helping to quickly increase test coverage and reduce team effort.
-The solution leverages an ensemble of large language models (LLMs), an agentic approach, and a secure proxy access layer to the models.
+The installation guide you can for the application you can find by [path](deployment/add-ons/aitestmate/helm-scripts/README.md)
-The installation guide you can for the application you can find by path: ```deployment/add-ons/aitestmate/helm-scripts/README.md```
+AICE (AI Code Exploration) is an advanced code analysis and exploration solution The installation guide you can for the application you can find by the [path](deployment/add-ons/aice/README.md)

 [![Walkthrough Deployment Guide](assets/Deployment_Guide.jpg)](https://youtu.be/MelxbnkoWHo)